How do you develop a digitization strategy for a province with more than 125 experts? And that in just one week and completely virtual?

 It turned out to be very valuable to see the strategy visualized along the way.
 Drawings stimulated the imagination, guidance and – literally – provided a shared image.
 Plus, the visualization greatly helped the week’s attention and energy.
 After all, nothing is more tiring than just watching talking heads for a week.
 Visual working methods ensured that many people could work on the same subjects at the same time.
 The visuals were then again a reason for a follow-up: is this complete and does everyone have the same image in mind?View the strategy in 3D here!

-We summarized the whole of the digitization strategy in one talking sheet.
-As a constant reminder to the dot on the horizon and handy to share.
+We summarized the whole of the digitization strategy in one visual.
+As a constant reminder to the dot on the horizon and convenient to share.
 And to stay in the spirit of digital developments, Flatland also made that visual in 3D.

 We achieved a wonderful result in a pressure cooker with over 125 actively involved parties!Paul Strijp advisor new technology and data at the Province of Noord-Holland